 - It will drive back more traffic to your website

 Have you tried syndicating your own content?
 If not then Medium is a great place to start!
+It's a digital marketing platform that lets you put out great content be it written or even visual content.

 - Use a great image